-A blog written for Facilities Show by Paul Bullard, Director of Product Management at FSI, an MRI Software company
+Written by Paul Bullard, Director of Product Management at FSI, an MRI Software company

 Back in 2019, the CEO of Microsoft, Satya Nadella, stated that “every business is now a software company.”